rjdkmr/gmx_clusterByFeatures/README.rst

 gmx_clusterByFeatures
 =====================
-During the Molecular Dynamics Simulations, molecule conformations changes considerably and identifying the conformations is very important to study the biomolecular dynamics.
-Conformational clustering can be performed to identify different conformations sampled during the simulations.

-Most widely approach for conformational clustering is to calculate Root Mean Square Deviations between all conformations and cluster them according to these deviations.
-However, for large MD trajectories, this RMSD matrix could be huge and takes very long time to calculate.
-Therefore, an alternative method such as features based clustering can be used to identify the cluster of conformations.

-**gmx_clusterByFeatures** can be used to cluster the conformations of a molecule in a molecular dynamics trajectory using collection of features.
+it can be used to cluster the conformations of a molecule in a molecular dynamics trajectory using collection of features.
 The features could be any quantity as a function of time such as Projections of egienvector from PCA or dihedral-PCA, distances, angles, channel radius etc.

-When Projections of egienvector from PCA or dihedral-PCA is used as features, it yields clusters depending on the largest conformational changes during the simulations.
-Depending on the Clustering metrics, a cluster may contain small conformational fluctuations around the respective central structure.

-When other features such as distances, angles, channel radius etc are used as the features, the obtained clusters of conformations depends on these features.
-It can be used to study the specific conformations given the features while ignoring all other conformational fluctuations.
+**See details at:** `gmx_clusterByFeatures homepage <https://gmx-clusterbyfeatures.readthedocs.io>`_

 Clustering methods
 ------------------